-Visit our Parrot Bird Toy page for some unique toys at great prices!
+Visit http://www.birdsafestore.com for some unique toys at great prices!
 Click on the picture below.

 Your Cape/Un-Cape parrot should only have pellets make up 70 - 80% of their diet.
-We like the Totally Organics Pellets that we carry because they are 100% organic and don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.

 You should add some seed blend along with vegetables, beans, rice and a little fruit, again preferably organic.
 The Totally Organics All In One Seed Mix is a great choice!

 CAUTION: Never give your parrot alcohol, avocado or chocolate - these can kill your parrot!
 Also avoid asparagus, eggplant, cabbage, caffeine products, junk food, milk and cream, raw potato, and rhubarb (including the leaves).

 No matter what the manufacturer of pellets say, most experienced parrot breeders and owners will tell you that parrots on an all pellet diet are not as healthy as those that get a variety of healthy foods.